 Until the deep-space exploration of the planets beyond Saturn by Voyager 2, it was thought Uranus had only five moons: Titania and Oberon, discovered in 1787 by Sir William Herschel; Ariel and Umbriel, discovered in 1851 by English astronomer William Lassell (1799-1880); and Miranda, discovered by Gerard Kuiper in February 1948.
 Voyager 2 identified another ten moons, including Ophelia, in 1986, and others were pinpointed later from photographs taken during the same mission.
 The Hubble Space Telescope identified new rings and two more moons in 2005, bringing the current tally to 27.
 All Uranian moons are named after Shakespearean characters, a precedent begun by Bard fan Herschel who called his own discoveries after the King and Queen of the Fairies in A Midsummer Night's Dream.

 Neptune is the Roman god of the sea, so its moons were named after other underwater characters: Triton, Nereid, Naiad, Thalassa, Despina, Galatea, Larissa, Proteus, Halimede, Psamathe, Sao, Laomedeia, Neso and an as-yet unnamed 14th satellite.
 In Greek mythology Triton is the son of Poseidon and Amphitrite, god and goddess of the sea.
-The moon Triton was discovered on 10 October, 1846 by William Lassell less than three weeks after the discovery of Neptune.
+The moon Triton was discovered on 10 October, 1846, by William Lassell less than three weeks after the discovery of Neptune.
 The Lassell ring of Neptune is named in his honour.
 Triton orbits Neptune retrograde (backwards), and it was thought to be the only moon of Neptune until the discovery of Nereid by Gerard Kuiper in 1949.
 Voyager 2 raised the total of Neptunian moons to eight in 1989.

-Two new satellites of Pluto were discovered in 2005 by the Hubble Space Telescope.
+Two satellites of Pluto were discovered in 2005 by the Hubble Space Telescope.
 They are about 45,000 km (27,000 miles) from Pluto and roughly two to three times further away than their sibling moon Charon.
 They were catalogued S/2005 P1 and S/2005 P2 until the IAU could assign them appropriate names, although it was practically a dead cert that their names would honour Pluto or death in some way.
 Predictably enough, they named one Nix after the Greek goddess of the night11 and mother of the demon Thánatos (personification of death), Charon the soul-transporter, and the demi-god Hypnos (personification of sleep).
 The other moon was named Hydra, after the multi-headed serpent which guarded the entrance to the Underworld.
 The Hydra was the stuff of nightmares - it had poisonous breath and its appearance was supposedly so hideous that some unfortunate souls who encountered it were frightened to death.
 Yet another two satellites were detected by the HST in 2011 and 2012 which brings Pluto's family of moons to five.
 The names that have been chosen for them are Kerberos (after the hound of Hades) and Styx (after the river patrolled by Charon).